Quantum Key Distribution via Charge Teleportation: Numerical Simulation

 \subsubsection{Extracted Observables vs. Coupling Strength \texorpdfstring{\( J \)}{J}}

-Figures~\ref{fig:nn_x_vs_j} and~\ref{fig:nn_y_vs_j} show the extracted expectation values at Bob’s site as a function of the coupling \( J \), for both basis choices.
+Figure~\ref{fig:nn_vs_j} shows the extracted expectation values at Bob’s site as a function of the coupling \( J \), for both basis choices.
 As expected, the magnitude of the teleported observable diminishes with increasing system size, reflecting the locality of interaction.

 Interestingly, while both energy and charge teleportation degrade as \( N \) increases, the \textbf{energy protocol appears more robust to the choice of measurement basis}.
-This is clearly seen in Figure~\ref{fig:nn_combined_vs_j}, where the curves corresponding to different bases remain relatively close in the energy case but diverge significantly in the charge case.
+This is clearly seen by the different amplitudes and axis scale in Figure~\ref{fig:nn_vs_j} compared to the energy case.